Yukitoshi12345/React-Portfolio/README.md

 To use this project:

-- Get a copy of this repo to your local machine.
+- Fork this repository to your GitHub account
 - Install the `Node Module`

 ```